amrnn90/breeze-nuxt/README.md

 ### submitRequest

-`submitRequest` is a useful helper to extract validation errors when making `post` or `put` requests:
+`submitRequest` is a useful helper to extract validation errors when making `POST` or `PUT` requests:

 ```vue
 <script setup lang="ts">